Table of contents

 Around this little town there are local shops, restaurants and cafes for you to explore.
 However we headed straight for the boardwalk.
 (A fee is payable on entrance to the boardwalk 65 SA Rand).

-The boardwalk took us out elevated above where the penguins run around play, swim and waddle about.
+The boardwalk took us out onto a elevated boardwalk above where the penguins are running around playing, swimming and waddling about.
 It’s a beautiful site to see.
-The view out to sea and to catch a glimpse of them playing in the waves is just a bucket list item.
+The view out to sea is breathtaking and to catch a glimpse of them playing in the waves is just a bucket list item.

 The boardwalks meander through the dunes and don’t interfere with the penguins in fact they provide great shelter for those penguins nesting with there chicks.